sabil-fairus/stellar-guestbook/README.md

   -- clear_all_entries

 Future Scope

 Short-Term Enhancements
-Frontend Web Application: User-friendly interface for interacting with the guest book
+1. Frontend Web Application: User-friendly interface for interacting with the guest book

-Entry Rating System: Allow visitors to rate or like entries
+2. Entry Rating System: Allow visitors to rate or like entries

-Rich Media Support: Support for images and emojis in messages
+3. Rich Media Support: Support for images and emojis in messages

-Search Functionality: Implement search filters for large entry collections
+4. Search Functionality: Implement search filters for large entry collections

 Medium-Term Development
-Moderation Features: Implement admin functions to manage inappropriate content
+1. Moderation Features: Implement admin functions to manage inappropriate content

-Notification System: Off-chain bridge to alert admins of new entries
+2. Notification System: Off-chain bridge to alert admins of new entries

-Export Functionality: Allow exporting guest book data to CSV or JSON

-QR Code Generation: Generate QR codes for easy guest book access
+3. Export Functionality: Allow exporting guest book data to CSV or JSON 4.QR Code Generation: Generate QR codes for easy guest book access

 Long-Term Vision
-Multi-Event Support: Separate guest books for different events
+1. Multi-Event Support: Separate guest books for different events

-Decentralized UI Hosting: Host the frontend on IPFS
+2. Decentralized UI Hosting: Host the frontend on IPFS

-Analytics Dashboard: Visual insights about guest interactions
+3. Analytics Dashboard: Visual insights about guest interactions

-Cross-Chain Support: Extend to multiple blockchain networks
+4. Cross-Chain Support: Extend to multiple blockchain networks

 Technical Requirements
-Soroban SDK 20.0.0
+- Soroban SDK 20.0.0

-Rust programming language
+- Rust programming language

-Stellar blockchain network (Testnet)
+- Stellar blockchain network (Testnet)

 Getting Started
 Deploy the smart contract to Stellar's Soroban network and interact with it using the four main functions:

-add_entry() - Add a new entry with name and message
+- add_entry() - Add a new entry with name and message

-get_entries() - Retrieve all stored entries from the contract
+- get_entries() - Retrieve all stored entries from the contract

-delete_entry() - Remove a specific entry by its index
+- delete_entry() - Remove a specific entry by its index

-clear_all_entries() - Remove all entries at once
+- clear_all_entries() - Remove all entries at once